Massachusetts Dog Bite Attorneys

 There are several instances when a dog’s owner is not liable for a dog bite.
 Those include instances where the victim was teasing, provoking, or abusing the dog; when the bite victim is trespassing; or when the victim is committing another crime, such as assaulting the dog’s owner.

 If you or a family member has been bitten by a dog, you may be facing extensive medical costs for plastic and reconstructive surgeries, physical therapy, permanent injury or handicap, psychiatric counseling, and more.
 You may also have to miss a significant amount of work which will cause you significant financial hardship.
-And, a severe bite to the hand may cause you to give up your vocation or hinder your ability to enjoy life (play the guitar, sew, play tennis, etc.).
+And, a severe bite to the hand resulting in nerve damage may cause you to give up your vocation or hinder your ability to enjoy life (play the guitar, sew, play tennis, etc.).
 All of these potential damages deserve compensation from the dog’s owner and their insurance company.

-Attorneys at the DiBella Law Offices, P.C. are no strangers to dog bite claims.
+Attorneys at the DiBella Law Offices, P.C. are no strangers to Massachusetts dog bite claims.
 In one case the firm handled, a client was babysitting when she was bitten in the face by the homeowner’s dog.
 The woman was sent to the hospital where she received over 200 stitches and a plastic surgeon was called in.
-DiBella attorneys settled the case for $150,000 plus payment for medical bills and other expenses.
+Our attorneys settled the case for $150,000 plus payment for medical bills and other expenses.

 The average dog’s bite weighs in at 325 pounds per square inch, but some dogs, like the mastiff, can bite as hard as 500 pounds per square inch.
 That’s enough power to do some serious damage.
 If you or a loved one has suffered a dog bite, please call the Massachusetts personal injury attorneys at the DiBella Law Offices, P.C. for a free case evaluation.

-- Dog Bite Blogs
+Dog Bite Case Results

-- Preventing Dog Bites - CDC
+- Preventing Dog Bites and Aggression in MA

 - Dog Bite Prevention - American Veterinary Medical Association